 SouvenirA Fantasia on the Life of Florence Foster Jenkins

-Donald Corren and Judy Kaye perform the Carnegie Hall scene from the Broadway production.
+Donald Corren and Judy Kaye perform the Carnegie Hall scene.
+Lyceum Theater.

 Directed by Vivian Matalon

 Designed by R. Michael Miller

 Sound by David Budries

 … a memorable illustration of the real limits of self-perception, and of the purely theatrical magic that can turn the tinniest ear to gold.

 Time Out: New York

 …A must-see for anyone who’s ever delivered an Oscar speech to the bathroom mirror.